CYBAVO/CYBAVO_WALLET_RN_SAMPLE/docs/transaction.md

   - Steps:
     1. Call `getTransactionFee` to get the current Tx fee.
     2. Decide a new Tx fee
-        - if (Tx fee > original Tx fee) ➜ use the new Tx fee
+        - If (Tx fee > original Tx fee) ➜ use the new Tx fee
-        - if (Tx fee <= original Tx fee) ➜ decide a higher Tx fee by your rules
+        - If (Tx fee <= original Tx fee) ➜ decide a higher Tx fee by your rules
             - Suggestion: In our experience, (original Tx fee) * 1.1 might be a easy way to calculate a new price for doing this operation.
     3. Call `cancelTransaction` for canceling transactions.
     4. Call `increaseTransactionFee` for accelerating transactions.